Reconstruction-guided attention improves the robustness and shape processing of neural networks: Results

 \section{Results}

 To test whether the use of reconstruction-guided attention improves robustness, we built the model that uses object reconstructions as a top-down attentional bias and evaluated the model's performance in recognizing digits under various corruptions.
 We considered two types of convolutional backbones for encoders in our model: a shallow 2-layer convolutional neural network (2 Conv) and a deep 18-layer residual network (Resnet-18;~\citealp{he_deep_2016}).
 We also implemented three baseline models: two are simple CNNs comprised of the same backbones as above followed by fully-connected layers and the third is the original CapsNet model~\citep{sabour_dynamic_2017}.
 Average performance from 5 random initializations is reported for the models we implemented.
 The best performance from other baselines (e.g., generative and adversarially trained models; see Tab.~\ref{tab:comparison} for details) are taken from the original benchmarking paper~\citep{mu_mnist-c_2019}.
-The source code is available here\footnote{Download link will be added upon acceptance of this paper}.
+The source code is available here\footnote{\url{https://github.com/ahnchive/recon-mnist}}.